+Sometimes (or all the time), the love you have for your dog is so overwhelming you can't keep it in.
 The way they tilt their head when you talk to them and how they have this wonderful tendency to always fall asleep in a cute position; it's impossible to not fall head over heels in love with your dog.

-Rub His Ears
+1. Rub Those Ears

 Rubbing a dog's ear will literally make him high on love.
 Have you ever started scratching that sweet spot right behind your dog's ear only to have their eyes drift shut while they keep their head firmly pressed against your hand?
 That's because a dog's ears are a hot spot for nerve endings.